Fifteen Questions from the Memphis Chapter of the American Institute of Architecture

 apart from other schools?

 The most identifiable feature is our commitment to community engagement.
-Every design
+As part

-studio from second through sixth year in Architecture and second through fourth year
+design studio from second through fourth year in both Architecture and Interior Design

 Another thing that sets the University of Memphis apart is the small size of our department